NestedFP: High-Performance, Memory-Efficient Dual-Precision Floating Point Support for LLMs: Introduction

+As a promising alternative, we explore an approach we call dual-precision LLM serving, which utilizes FP8 together with FP16, the de facto standard number format for weight parameters.
+While FP8 may incur a slight degradation in model quality, it offers up to 2× higher peak throughput compared to FP16~\cite{fp8_formats_for_deep_learning, training_and_inference_llm_fp8, efficient_ptq_fp8}.
+By operating in FP16 mode under normal conditions and switching to FP8 mode only during sudden load surges, we can effectively manage dynamic workloads without resource overprovisioning.
+This approach achieves a better balance between SLO attainment and service quality than relying solely on either FP16 or FP8.

+Co-deploying models in both formats, however, is non-trivial.
+Simply keeping both in memory is infeasible due to excessive memory capacity overhead.
+Storing only FP16 weights and quantizing them to FP8 on the fly when needed results in highly suboptimal FP8 throughput.
+Therefore, an effective solution is needed to support dual-precision LLM serving without incurring memory overhead or throughput degradation.

-We present \name, a technique that enables dynamic selection between FP8 and FP16 precision from a single, unified model representation.
-By analyzing the value distribution of FP16 weights, our approach restructures each weight tensor into two 8-bit components, enabling accurate FP16 reconstruction while supporting efficient FP8 execution—all with no additional memory storage.
-To realize this format, we develop a custom General Matrix Multiplication (GEMM) kernel built on the CUTLASS library~\cite{cutlass}, which reconstructs FP16 values from the two 8-bit components on-the-fly during GEMM kernel execution.
-The kernel incurs an average performance overhead of 6.47\% across varying GEMM shapes, relative to the vanilla CUTLASS kernels, respectively.
-Moreover, our 8-bit tensor for FP8 inference achieves FP8 inference accuracy comparable to that of standard FP8 quantized models.
+In this paper, we present \name, a technique that enables efficient dynamic selection between FP8 and FP16 precision from a single unified model representation. \name decomposes each 16-bit weight tensor into two 8-bit components, allowing FP8 inference without additional memory overhead or throughput degradation.
+Since FP16 mode requires reconstructing 16-bit values by merging the two 8-bit components in this approach, we develop a custom General Matrix Multiplication (GEMM) kernel, built on the CUTLASS library~\cite{cutlass}, that performs accurate on-the-fly FP16 reconstruction during kernel execution.
+According to our evaluation, \name enables high-quality, dual-precision LLM serving efficiently: FP8 models generated from decomposed FP16 weights match the quality of existing FP8 quantization methods, and our FP16 GEMM kernel incurs only a 6.38\% average performance gap relative to the CUTLASS baseline, which translates to 4.98\% end-to-end overhead across models.

-We integrate our custom kernel into the vLLM serving framework~\cite{vllm} and show that it incurs only 3.90\% end-to-end performance overhead on average across models in FP16 mode, while delivering up to 1.55$\times$ performance improvements when executing in FP8 mode. \name provides a flexible and memory-efficient foundation for adaptive precision serving, making it well-suited for fluctuating request rates and stringent latency constraints.
+Our contributions are summarized as follows: \begin{itemize}[left=0.5cm] \item We propose dual-precision LLM serving as an effective strategy to handle dynamic load fluctuations. \item We introduce a novel data format that supports both high-quality FP16 and FP8 inference in a memory-efficient manner. \item We develop a custom FP16 GEMM kernel for this data format, which performs on-the-fly FP16 value reconstruction during execution. \item We demonstrate that \name enables high-quality dual-precision LLM serving with no memory overhead and high throughput, significantly improving SLO attainment compared to FP16-only baselines. \end{itemize}